jailtoncruz/nestjs-clean-architecture/README.md

 The last layer, called Core, is responsible for maintaining the business rules, such as use cases, entities and abstractions, inside the core folder (src/core).

+### Dependency Inversion (The D in S.O.L.I.D)

+It's important to say that dependency inversion is a very important concept for implementing this architecture.
+Once you know the three layers, some architectural rules involve each layer, for example:

+- Application layer and Core layer:

+  - Never depends directly on an implementation (present in the infrastructure layer), but depends on abstractions defined in the core layer

+- Infraestructure layer:
+  - Implements the abstraction and configures each implementation that will be served to the entire application (see _src/infraestructure/cloud/cloud.module.ts_).

 ## Installation

 ```bash